hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * __TIME__STAMP__

-  * This puts the current time stamp into the buffer
+  * This puts the current time stamp in terms of milliseconds from UnixEpoch, in a suitable way.

 * __RANDOM__BYTES__TheLength

-  * This puts TheLength amount of random bytes into the buffer
+  * This puts TheLength amount of random bytes into var, in a suitable way.

 If none of above, then it will be treated as a var name.
 However it should start with a alphabhetic char.

+The VM maintains the data internally as a flexible variant type.
+It allows one type of data to be transparently treated as a different type, by applying relatively sane default conversion rules.

+Where ever

-Where ever int_var_or_value is mentioned wrt instructions, then it should represent a int variable or value.
+* int_var_or_value is mentioned wrt instructions, then it should represent a int variable or value.
-Where ever ideally_int_var_or_value is mentioned wrt instructions, then it should ideally represent a int variable or value.
-However If it refers to
+  However if it represents a different type, the following conversion will be applied

-* a string entity, then treat it has a textual literal value of the int and convert it into int
+  * treat strings as textual literal representation of a integer.

-* binary buffer entity, then logic will try to interpret it has raw byte values of the int and inturn convert it into int.
+  * treat buf as raw byte values corresponding to a integer.

-Where ever str_var_or_value is mentioned wrt instructions, then it should represent a string variable or value.
+* str_var_or_value is mentioned wrt instructions, then it should represent a string variable or value.
-If not, the logic will try to convert other types to equivalent string representation.
+  However if a different type entity (value or variable) is provided, then

+  * ints will be converted to their textual literal representation

+  * bufs will be converted to hex string.
+(So that even if there are non printable characters, they are not lost)

+  * Strings are generally really useful, when displaying something to the screen or when writing to a text file.

-* if a $0xHexString based literal is specified, it should represent a valid utf8 string.
+* buf_var_or_value is mentioned wrt instructions, then it should represent a binary buffer variable or value.
+  However if different type entity is provided then the underlying byte values of the source variable (or literal after suitable interpretation) is retained.

+  * int's underlying raw byte values will be passed as a binary buffer.

+  * string's underlying raw byte values will be passed as a binary buffer.

+  * binary buffers are useful for most cases except may be when printing to console/screen

 Where ever any_var_or_value is mentioned wrt instructions, it could represent int or string or binary buffer variable or value.

 Clean coding (Comments, White spaces)